richelbilderbeek/internship_joshua_and_marijn/README.md

 ### Aaah!
 I cannot be there!
 What should I do?

 It's fine.
-Just let Richel or Marijn or any colleague know.
+Just let Richel, Marijn, Joshua or any colleague know.
 We'll find a solution :+1:

 ### What is the goal of the internship?

 To learn how working at a university is like.

-### What will the intern deliver?
+### What will the interns deliver?

-At April 18th 16:00, he'll hand in a report to answer the question:
+At April 18th 16:00, they'll hand in a report to answer the question:

 > How do biologists investigate nature?